Lesterpaintstheworld/terminal-velocity/story/act1/act1_outline.md

 - Introduction of the main characters and their backgrounds.
 - Initial discovery of AI capabilities and their implications.
 - Establishing the societal context and the emergence of AI-driven economic systems.
-- **Content Gaps Identified**: Need for deeper exploration of character motivations and emotional stakes, particularly in relation to the ethical implications of AI integration.
+- **Content Gaps Identified**: Need for deeper exploration of character motivations and emotional stakes, particularly in relation to the ethical implications of AI integration, especially for Isabella and Marcus.
 - Introduction of the main characters and their backgrounds.
 - Initial discovery of AI capabilities and their implications.
 - Establishing the societal context and the emergence of AI-driven economic systems.